puppetlabs/puppet-docs/source/facter/3.0/custom_facts.md

 ### Execution Timeouts

 Facter 2.x supported a `:timeout` option to `Facter#add`.
-Facter no longer supports this option, and will produce a warning if it's used.
+Facter no longer supports this option, and produces a warning if it's used.

 Although Facter 3.0 does not support overall timeouts on resolutions, you can pass a timeout to `Facter::Core::Execution#execute`: